GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

 • Do compute since-inception CAGR.
-If a fund launched 4 years ago at par and is now at NAV रू 16.50, that is (16.50/10)^(1/4) − 1 ≈ 13.3% annualised before fees.
-The factsheet usually shows this number; if it doesn't, the calculation is one line.
+A fund launched 4 years ago at par and now at NAV रू 16.50 has compounded at (16.50/10)^(1/4) − 1 ≈ 13.3% annualised before fees.
+The factsheet usually prints this number; if not, the calculation is one line.

 3. AUM (Assets Under Management)